Nissan Gloria: Third generation (A30; 1967)

 The original model was the PA30 sedan and VPA30 wagon, originally fitted with Prince's own G7 six-cylinder engine.
 The four-cylinder version, with Nissan's H20 engine, was called A30 or VA30.
-In November 1969 Prince's six-cylinder motor was swapped for a Nissan unit; from now on the chassis code is HA30.
+In November 1969 Prince's six-cylinder motor was swapped for Nissan's L20 unit; from now on the chassis code is HA30.
 Disc brakes for the front wheels were added to the options list.

 With the introduction of the fourth generation in 1971, the Gloria model was merged with its former competitor, the Nissan Cedric, to become the Nissan Gloria.
 This name was also used in some export markets instead of the Cedric or 260C moniker.
 The Prince dealership network that sold the Gloria was renamed Nissan Prince Store, and the Gloria took the top level vehicle offered at Nissan Prince, while the Nissan Skyline became the junior model.

-This generation of Prince was also assembled in New Zealand by Steel Brothers in Christchurch but was now badged as a Nissan Gloria though it was still imported by Croyden Motors, a separate company to Datsun importer Nissan-Datsun NZ Ltd. A total of 900 Prince and Nissan Glorias were built in NZ [Assembly, Mark Webster, 2002, p144] which corresponds to the annual low-volume import licence allocation of 300 CKD units a year under government policy of the time.
+This generation of Prince was also assembled in New Zealand by Steel Brothers in Christchurch but was now badged as a Nissan Gloria though it was still imported by Croyden Motors, a separate company to Datsun importer Nissan-Datsun NZ Ltd. A total of 900 Prince and Nissan Glorias were built in NZ, which corresponded to the annual low-volume import licence allocation of 300 CKD units a year under government policy of the time.
 Following the merger of Prince and Nissan in Japan, the Gloria in NZ effectively was replaced by Nissan-Datsun imports of Japanese-assembled Datsun 2300 Personal Six sedans and, later, imported 240C and locally assembled 260C sedans.

-Fourth generation 230
+Fourth generation (230; 1971)

+Most of the information in this article was translated from the Nissan Gloria article on Japanese Wikipedia at :ja:日産・グロリア.

 Starting with this generation in February 1971, the Cedric and Gloria were essentially the same vehicle, with the Gloria being more upscale than the Cedric.
 The hood ornament is a stylized version of the Japanese Paper Crane (Orizuru).
 The primary differences are the hood, radiator grille, taillights and wheel covers.
 This generation saw Nissan use the "coke bottle styling" appearance, shared with other 1970s Nissan products.
 The front of the vehicle shares some visual appearances with the 1967–1968 Mercury Marquis.

-The four-cylinder is the H20-series OHV engine, with the 6-cylinder L20 engine using twin carburetors sourced from manufacturer SU carburetor.
+The four-cylinder engine is the H20-series OHV engine, with the 6-cylinder L20 engine using twin carburetors sourced from manufacturer SU carburetor.
 The H20P uses LPG for fuel, and the SD20 OHV is a diesel engine.
 The SD20 was the first time a diesel engine was offered in a Gloria.

 October 1971 saw the 2.6-litre L26 six-cylinder engine added to the options list.

 In August 1972, both a two-door hardtop coupé "personal luxury car" and a four-door hardtop was added, to compete with the Toyota Crown coupé.